 Consider, for example, the plight of the average young piano student.
 She might take lessons from a local teacher and practice at home.
 Then, once or twice a year, her teacher might sponsor a student recital; otherwise, the student won’t perform much, if at all.

-But such limited exposure to performance situations won’t enable the student to gain facility as a performing artist.
+But such limited exposure to performance situations won’t enable a student to gain facility as a performing artist.

 On the contrary, she’s more likely to be saddled with stage fright because performing will feel alien – she’ll probably have little grasp of how to be in command on stage.

 Conversely, well-taught students perform regularly under their teachers’ direction and can do so confidently even during the early stages of their training, much like young athletes.
 For them, performing is fun because their teachers prioritize the acquisition of performance skills.

 Undereducated students, though, seldom realize that their jitters result from a lack of know-how.
 They mistakenly conclude that there must be something wrong with them: “I don’t have a knack for performing,” they’ll say.

 On-Stage Confidence for All